batokio/GraphML-Anomaly-detection-Ethereum-Network/README.md

 The Transaction Network is the network of all Ethereum transaction, made by users, either to other users or smart contracts, or to a *Null* address in case of smart contract creation.
 In the context of this project, the analysis focuses only on the peer-to-peers transactions (e.g. excluding smart contracts and interactions involving a *Null* address).

+## 3. Anomaly Detection

+The analysis is performed on the period ranging from January 19, 2022 to January 24, 2022.
+Over this period, the market capitalization of Ethereum declined by almost 50%, thus making it a good topic for analysis.

-## 3. Data Extraction from Google Cloud BigQuery
+## 4. Data Extraction from Google Cloud BigQuery

 1. Login to Google Cloud Platform.
 2. Create a bucket to store your files.